Decorative neutral curve divider

 Use MEDDIC completion to drive forecast accuracy.
 Opportunities with strong MEDDIC across all elements have high win probability.
 Deals missing multiple elements are at risk regardless of what prospects say.

-Implement MEDDIC gates in your sales stages.
+Set up MEDDIC gates in your sales stages.
 An opportunity shouldn't advance from discovery to proposal without identifying the Economic Buyer and understanding decision criteria.
 An opportunity shouldn't forecast for this quarter without a mapped decision process confirming timeline feasibility.

 Review MEDDIC in pipeline meetings.
 Instead of "This deal is closing next month," ask "Have we engaged the Economic Buyer?
 Is our Champion actively selling internally?
 Have we confirmed the decision timeline with all stakeholders?"